tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 The package will be accessed via the `AppView` class, so it keeps familiar to what we had before:

+`Hello World Moved to the App Package | class AppView`

 ```java
 public class AppView {